'Desiccated' baby's body found inside suitcase in west-side 'drug house'

 "This was beyond decomposing," Sheriff Salazar said.
 "The body's completely dried out, completely desiccated."

-Along with the macabre discovery, deputies said they found twelve individuals in the home, along with drug paraphernalia consistent with intravenous drug use.
+Along with the macabre discovery, deputies said they found 12 individuals in the home along with drug paraphernalia consistent with intravenous drug use.

-All of the individuals have been taken into custody and will be questioned about the discovery.
-"Once we found what we found, the narcotics investigation became second nature."
+Neighbors say that they've called the police multiple times on the people living home and have seen a lot of traffic going in and out.

+Janet Geaslin said her ex-husband owns the house and has tried to kick out the renter before.
+Geaslin said it was devastating to hear that a baby's body was found inside the home.